EtchedPixels/Fuzix-Compiler-Kit/README.md

 this point being significantly extended.
 The code generator knows how to load BC directly and some (but not all) support code has been optimized.
 There is not yet support for using IX or IY for struct access and for frame pointers.
 In fact IX and IY are not used at all.
+Register variables have not yet been added.

 The Z80 is particularly horrible to work with because (IX) offset loads and stores are both slow and long winded, and there are a lack of other effective